-Lambs (up to 41 kg) - $1 \text{ m}^2$ per head
+Lambs (up to 41 kg) - 1 m2 per head

-Adult sheep - 1.3 m
+Adult sheep - 1.3 m2

-Heavy wethers (CS 4 or greater) $- 1.5 \text{ m}^2$
+Heavy wethers (CS 4 or greater) - 1.5 m2

-Ewes and lambs - 1.8 m
+Ewes and lambs - 1.8 m2

 These densities are the minimum welfare guidelines and larger area per sheep is recommended.
 Heavier stocking may have the advantage of increasing soil compaction in the containment area to reduce dust but this is dependent on soil type.
 Allowing too much space may result in more dust, which can lead to issues including pinkeye and wool contamination.
 Stock density rates and mob sizes can also affect ease of access to feed and water by all stock.
 There is no one measure for ideal density rates.
-Densities of 5 m/head is a general guide that balances space allowance for feeding and access to feed and shade.
-Farmers who used stock containment in past droughts ran sheep successfully at average rates between 7 and 10 m, but with individual ranges of 2 to 17 m per head.
+Densities of 5 m2/head is a general guide that balances space allowance for feeding and access to feed and shade.
+Farmers who used stock containment in past droughts ran sheep successfully at average rates between 7 and 10 m2, but with individual ranges of 2 to 17 m2 per head.
 The lower densities were usually associated with larger sheep (e.g. crossbred ewes) or were run as sacrifice paddocks rather than stock containment areas.